dharaniselvaraj01/Task_manager/README.md

 pytest
 You can also use Docker to run tests:

-docker build -t task-manager-test -f Dockerfile.test . docker run task-manager-test
+docker build -t taskmanager-test -f Dockerfile.test . docker run taskmanager-test